Close Menu

 • Access portions of your savings at regular intervals.

-• Reduce the risk of locking all funds at a low rate.
+• Reduce the risk of locking in low rates on all funds.

 Microcredit and Wealth Insights: A Broader Perspective